-- The Rand was undervalued from July 2001 until mid-2003, before moving into overvalued territory for the next three years. - ➤ It then remained fair-valued until December 2007, before once again heading into overvalued territory. - Since August 2009, however, this has reversed sharply, with this trendline now indicating as at May 2010 the Rand should be R9.45/\$ on a Trade Weighted basis up from R9.35 in February 2010.
+- ➤ The Rand was undervalued from July 2001 until mid-2003, before moving into overvalued territory for the next three years. - ➤ It then remained fair-valued until December 2007, before once again heading into overvalued territory. - Since August 2009, however, this has reversed sharply, with this trendline now indicating as at Aug 2010 the Rand should be R8.95/\$ on a Trade Weighted basis.